-After a long and varied career in commercial and BBC Radio, including 12 years in charge of Radio Scotland, Jeff Zycinski wrote his light- hearted and affectionate memoir, The Red Light Zone (published by Lunicorn Press).
-He also writes a blog about the reaction to the book and about current issues in broadcasting and journalism.
+After a long and varied career in commercial and BBC Radio, including 12 years in charge of Radio Scotland, Jeff Zycinski wrote his light- hearted and affectionate memoir, The Red Light Zone.
+This was followed by Travels from my Twilight Zone, a memoir of his childhood in Scotland. (both published by Lunicorn Press).
 He has appeared as a contributor to arts and current affairs radio programmes.
-He is now working on a number of podcast-related projects and researching a new book.
-Jeff lives in Inverness and is a board member of the Platform Arts group in Glasgow's Easterhouse, the place where he was born and where he spent what he describes as an idyllic childhood.
+Jeff lives in Inverness where he manages the Partnerships for Wellbeing charity.
+He is a former board member of the Platform Arts group in Glasgow's Easterhouse, the place where he was born.

-Jeff has lectured at the the University of the Highlands and Islands and has spoken to media and journalism students at colleges and universities across Scotland and as far afield as New York City.
-He recently developed a Scottish schools workshop on 'turning readers into writers' using the techniques gleaned from comedy writers in Hollywood and his own experience in commissoning comedy formats for the BBC.
+Jeff has lectured at the the University of the Highlands and Islands and has spoken to media and journalism students at colleges and universities across Scotland and, via Zoom, as far afield as New York City.
+He recently developed a Scottish schools workshop on 'turning readers into writers' using the techniques gleaned from comedy writers in Hollywood and his own experience as a producer and commissioner of comedy and drama for the BBC.
 It's aimed at secondary school students supporting folio work in National 5, Higher and Advanced Higher.

 Jeff is on the Scottish Book Trust Live Literature programme which allows festival organisers and schools to access funding to book authors.